Karry Porpoise

-The Karry Porpoise is an electric light, commercial 4-door van designed and produced by the Chinese automaker Karry since June 2022.
+The Karry Porpoise is an electric light, commercial 5/6-door van designed and produced by the Chinese automaker Karry since June 2022.

 Overview

 The Karry Porpoise EV is an fully electric urban logistics van by Karry, specially designed for the needs of urban logistics and distribution.
 The same platform also spawned an ICE powered pickup truck called the Karry X6.

+From 2024, the Karry Porpoise EV received various variants in dimensions, with the original Karry Porpoise being renamed the Karry Porpoise E6 retaining the 4746mm length, a longer Karry Porpoise E7 with a length of 5150mm, and a shorter Karry Porpoise E5 with a length of 4480mm.
+As of 2025, the Porpoise E7 bodystyle was rebadged as a Kaiyi product while the name was carried over.

 Specifications

 The Karry Porpoise EV was built on a frame chassis with a permanent magnet synchronous electric motor positioned over the rear axle, with the output of which reaching 60 kW, and 220 Nm of torque.
 A 41.86 kWh lithium iron phosphate flat battery pack is located right under the floor.
 The Karry Porpoise EV is capable of covering 285 km on one charge.
 The powertrain layout of the Porpoise EV is rear-wheel drive, with MacPherson-type independent front suspension and rear-dependent leaf springs.
-The top speed is 80 km/hr, and the cargo space is 6.6 cubic meters.
+The top speed is 80 km/h, and the cargo space is 6.6 cubic meters.

+Karry X6 / Little Elephant EV

+The Karry X6 is the gasoline powered micro truck variant of the Porpoise EV.
+The Karry X6 was launched in February 2022, and available as a crew cab and single cab body style.
+The powertrain of the Karry X6 is a 1.6 liter engine mated to a 5-speed manual transmission developing 22hp and 158N·m of torque.